Student Loans: The Importance of Repayment

 Debt can sneak up on a person, especially when they have more than one way of being provided with finance.
 With all of this debt, students are having trouble repaying their student loans.

 Don’t let debt sneak up on you

 The Government of Canada does offer suggestions for students with student loans in hopes that the information provided will keep student loan debt at a minimum, and will assist students in steering clear of collection agencies and keeping their credit rating at a positive level.
 Here are some tips for keeping your student loan debt to a minimum:

 Start paying while you are in school

 Making payments while you is still in school can help you immensely with your loan repayment.
 If you make payments on your loan up to 6 months after you complete your schooling, the amount you pay is applied directly to the base principle of the loan.
-Any payments placed on the loan during the 6 month non-repayment term is applied directly to the accumulating interest, and there are no penalties for early repayment.
+Any payments placed on the loan during the 6-month non-repayment term will be applied directly to the accumulating interest, and there are no penalties for early repayment.
 What does this mean for you?
 When the repayment period actually starts, the principal amount will be lower which will equate to less interest owing!

 Make larger monthly payments